Beginner Guides

 Bitter shots suggest over-extraction.
 Grind coarser, use less coffee, or decrease temperature.

 Channeling (uneven extraction) usually results from poor distribution or inconsistent tamping.
+Using a puck screen vs paper filter can help minimize channeling, though proper distribution technique matters more.
 Focus on your prep routine.

 Advanced Techniques: Elevating Your Game